PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-12 05:06:13
+Last updated: 2024-04-12 05:06:46
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: Everyone wants something, Alayne.
+And when you know what a man wants you know who he is, and how to move him.  -  Petyr Baelish